Ladd McConkey: Regular season

+Postseason

 Personal life

 A middle child, McConkey grew up a fan of the Tennessee Volunteers.
 His father, Benji McConkey, was a star quarterback in high school at Dalton High, while his brother, Hinton McConkey, played quarterback for the University of West Georgia in Division II in 2018.
-McConkey writes "1-20-16" on his towel before games to honor his late grandfather Vic McConkey.
+McConkey writes "1–20–16" on his towel before games to honor his grandfather Vic McConkey, who died on that date.

+McConkey married his high school sweetheart Sydney Horne on April 12, 2025.